 Quality analysis and sequence assembly of RNA-seq data

 Total RNA extracted from the xylem of jujube branches was employed to build expression libraries for sequencing by using the Illumina High-Seq sequencing system.
 We obtained 30 library reads, and each library had approximately 89 million reads.
 After filtering, clean reads varied from 87 million to 88 million, which occupied on average 97.47% of the total reads of all libraries (Table 1).
 In all samples, the Q30 value was over 86%, and the GC content was 43%.
 The genome map rate accounted for more than 73%, and the gene map rate reached 72.93% to 76.32%.
 A total of approximately 20,000 genes were detected to be expressed in each library.
 In addition, more novel transcripts were detected in both DZD and JSD.
 Then, regarding alternative splicing, each sample had a similar number of events.
 Indel, JSD has the maximum mark, significantly more than in DZC.
-Three biological replicates were collected for each cultivar sample under each temperature.
-Pearson’s correlation coefficients among the three technical replicates were high (γ=0.91-0.98), indicating that the sequencing quality enabled further analysis.
+Pearson’s correlation coefficients among the three biological replicates were high (γ=0.91-0.98).

 DEGs obtained by comparing two cultivars